 6.8 Orders outside metropolitan areas (as defined by the courier company) will attract a freight charge.

-7. STOCK HOLDING AGREEMENTS: CONSIGNMENT AND CHARGE & HOLD
+7. STOCK MANAGEMENT FACILITY: CONSIGNMENT AND CHARGE & HOLD

 7.1 Supply by Consignment or Charge & Hold provides for the ongoing storage of stock by TON for The Customer whether there has been an agreement signed or otherwise, with periodical supply as required by The Customer, where

 (a) The Customer is committed to purchase any remaining stock from TON in the event that the agreement is terminated;

 (b) any custom produced stock which has not transacted at the expiry of 12 months, The Customer will be notified by TON that the stock will be invoiced and delivered to The Customer at the regular address, unless otherwise instructed by The Customer.